IITB-LEAP-OCR/bhashini-ocr-api/server/modules/apps/iitb_v0_ocr/README.md

 ### models.py
 - The purpose of this code is to define a clear and structured data model `OCRResponse` for representing the output of the OCR operation.

-In modules/page/__init__.py line 12 imported router from routes.py of the layout_preserve.
+In modules/apps/__init__.py line 10 imported router from routes.py of the layout_preserve.

-In app.py line 26 imported router of page.
+In app.py line 28 imported router of apps.

 ### Requirements